steveman1123/stonkBot/README.md

 ## API Keys and Folder Structure
 The apikeys file has the actual keys removed for the REST APIs - if you want to try it out, **you will need to get your own Alpaca keys** and populate the key file - The alphaVantage keys are no longer necessary due to new updates using the nasdaq api.

-The overall folder structure should look something like this:
+The overall folder structure should look something like this(1):
 ```
-stocks/
+*/
 |
 +-stockStuff/
 | |